ecampi/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Yes.
+We realized that a potential alternate solution to not knowing how much water is in your water bottle, is to get a clear or see through bottle.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+Yes.
+We had a few ideas of how to implement the device.
+We thought of using wires that stick into the water and when there's no current between them (no water), the light would turn red.

 ## Part C. Prototype the device